-Introduction to Digital Signatures
+Introduction to Our Windows Digital Signatures Library

 Supported signing algorithms are:

-Supported hashed algorithms include:
+Supported hashing algorithms include:

 A hashing algorithm is an algorithm that converts a large amount of data (your PDF document) to a fixed-length string.
 If someone changes one bit of data in your PDF document, the hashing algorithm produces a different string, so if you store that hash inside the PDF document, you could potentially know when it has been changed by a third party.
 However, as easy as it sounds, this approach is insecure.
 If someone knows the hashing algorithm that was used to sign the PDF, they could replace the hash inside the PDF so that it validates as authentic.
-To avoid this, PSPDFKit for Web works with encryption algorithms.
+To avoid this, PSPDFKit works with encryption algorithms.

 More specifically, PSPDFKit supports